AdaCore/training_material/courses/ada_essentials/030_scalar_types/05-representation_values.rst

     type Direction_T is (Left, Top, Right, Bottom);
     Dir : Direction_T := Left;

-Which of the following proposition(s) are true?
+Which of the following propositions are true?
+(Select all that apply)

 A. ``Direction_T'Value (Dir) = 1``
 B. :answermono:`Direction_T'Pos (Dir) = 0`